Marcus-Friis/geospatial-exam/README.md

 ## Data
-### Air pollution
-Airpolution.geojson.txt: Air pollution in Copenhagen municipality measured from 5 November 2018 to 1 March 2020 using a Google Street View car with attached scientific aerial measurement equipment.
-From https://www.opendata.dk/city-of-copenhagen/airview

 ### Birds
 bird_observations.rar: Bird observations, downloaded from https://dofbasen.dk/search/index.php with area set to "DOF København" and years set to 2020 to 2024, afterwards cleaned as to only have observations with exact locations marked.